Quick Answer

 On my wife's traps, the opposite was true.
 The Theragun was too intense.
 She winced after 20 seconds.
 The Hypervolt's gentler stroke at the same speed setting was sustainable for a full 5-minute session.

-Stall force is the other half of the equation.
+.
 I leaned hard into both guns against my IT band.
 The Theragun kept hammering through about 55 lbs of pressure before slowing.
 The Hypervolt stalled noticeably earlier, around 42 lbs in my unscientific test.
 For heavy athletes, this matters.

 Noise is where the Hypervolt earns its price tag.
 At 54 dB on high, I could hold a normal conversation while using it.
 The Theragun at 62 dB is closer to a hair dryer.
 Not loud, but you notice.